 Feed the Hungry

-Help a Family Far From Home
+Help a Family Far from Home

 The Ronald McDonald House of Long Island provides a home away from home for families of seriously ill children undergoing critical medical treatment in area hospitals.
 RMHLI strives to provide a comfortable and supportive environment, to help families through their most difficult time.
 Donate a few hours of your time to help with administrative duties or represent the house at community events and distribute information to the public about its mission.
 Individuals and groups can also help organize and participate in fundraising events.
 If you’re short on time, show a little love for families far from home through comfort food—donate nonperishables to the house’s food pantry or participate in the dinner or brunch program, where your family, friends, or community organization can prepare a meal for resident families in-house.
-The Ronald McDonald Family Room will open this spring at the Stony Brook Long Island Children’s Hospital.
+The Ronald McDonald Family Room is open at the Stony Brook Children’s Hospital.
 The room, which provides a place to rest and relax at the hospital for the families of children undergoing medical treatment, has volunteer opportunities.
 Volunteers will provide reception for families, restock snacks and beverages, keep statistical records, and maintain the tidiness of the room.
 To find out more about what you can do, contact volunteer/program coordinator Betti McClellan at email@example.com or 516-775-5683 x131.
-267-07 76th Ave., New Hyde Park. rmhlongisland.org.
+267-07 76th Ave., New Hyde Park.

 Make a Wish Come True